matt-harvey/tabulo/README.md

 By default, headers are only shown once, at the top of the table (`header_frequency: :start`).
 If `header_frequency` is passed `nil`, headers are not shown at all; or, if passed an `Integer` N, headers are shown at the top and then repeated every N rows.
-This can be handy when you're looking at table that's taller than your terminal.
+This can be handy when you&#8217;re looking at table that&#8217;s taller than your terminal.

 E.g.: